 - Don’t misrepresent yourself – For questions that ask about your academic interests or ideas that you find exciting, it might be tempting to try and guess what Yale wants to hear.
 Definitely avoid that, as it’s neither fair to you nor your reader.
 Yes, there comes a lot of pressure with applying to a school as selective as Yale, but if you try too hard, you’re going to put a lot of effort into an application that is dishonest.
 You want the admissions officers to evaluate you based on your real interests.

-- Make sure to talk about YOU - For a few prompts in the Yale supplemental essays 2020-2021, such as the “Why Yale?” question, you might be misguided to list things straight from the Yale website to prove that you have done your research.
+- Make sure to be specific – For a few prompts in the Yale supplemental essays 2021-2022, such as the role of the “Why Yale?” question, you might be misguided to list things straight from the Yale website to prove that you have done your research.
 Except, the website exists for everybody and if admissions officers wanted to read it, they’d pull it up on their web browser.
-Don’t just copy and paste cool features - tell the school something about yourself that they don’t know in connection to how you’d benefit from Yale’s resources.
+Don’t just copy and paste cool features – tell the school something about yourself that they don’t know in connection to how you’d benefit from Yale’s resources.
 The goal of these essays is to see how you’d fit within the campus environment.
 Why do you think Yale is the best place for you?